evgeny-danilov/boundary/README.md

 ## TODO LIST

+1. Think about separating use cases by roles (for ex: `as_admin { has_use_case :do_something }`
+2. Naming convention: namespace is a noun (as a domain area), while use case is a verb (as an action))
+2. Check possible edge cases with private constants, for example when we reference to `NyNamespace::Errors` or something
-1. Publish to [rubygems.org](https://rubygems.org), in order to be able to install directly as 'gem install boundary'
+2. Publish to [rubygems.org](https://rubygems.org), in order to be able to install directly as 'gem install boundary'
-2. Async calls through the facade?
+3. Async calls through the facade?
-3. Check compatibility with old Ruby versions (probably, it will requite to get rid of dry-configurable)
+4. Check compatibility with old Ruby versions (probably, it will requite to get rid of dry-configurable)
-4. `has_use_case` and others should receive only classes (or lambdas as well, if appropriate settings are configured)
+5. `has_use_case` and others should receive only classes (or lambdas as well, if appropriate settings are configured)
-5. Try to move to dry.rb libraries
+6. Try to move to dry.rb libraries
-6. Add installer command so as to generate an initializer with explained configs in `config/initializers/` folder
+7. Add installer command so as to generate an initializer with explained configs in `config/initializers/` folder

 ## Contribution